When building a mechanical keyboard, one of the key decisions is finding which key switch is right for you.

 Now if there so good why aren’t they number 1?
 Because these switches are very hard to come by, for starters it is near impossible to get these switches through a commercial vendor like NovelKeys, Cannonkeys, etc. Second, in most cases these switches must be removed from an old keyboard (like really old) and then cleaned and sold via mechmarket or something like that.
 That being said, these switches follow the standard Cherry MX Black weighting which is about 60g operating and 80g bottom out.

 These switches do need lube but filming is hit or miss since they have nice and tight housings from the factory.

 All these switches are great choices for any linear build.
-Some switches that weren’t included which are also great are most JWK manufactured Linears such as the Durock L Series, Halu Halos, H1s, Tealios, many KTT and TTC switches, and much more.
-We recommend going on YouTube and listening to sound tests and finding what you like as it is difficult to make a proper decision from just words and pictures.
+Some switches that weren’t included which are also great are most JWK manufactured linears such as the Durock L Series, Halu Halos, H1s as well as Tealios, KTT, and TTC switches.
+If you want to hear some sound tests to better make a decision check out my YouTube channel for some sound tests.